 8. Use non-disposable food storage

 I love having switched to glass food containers for my meal prep and fridge storage/leftovers, plus my short-term food storage.
-Many of the short-term are canning jars that I’m reusing or tall storage jars I used to get from IKEA (discontinued), plus an old milk bottle or two.

 I do, however, use good plastic food storage containers for heavy or awkward short-term food storage (I get most of them from IKEA ).
 My dream containers are these stackable containers from OXO or the similar ones from the Container Store, but I make do 😀

 Using the cheap, plastic throwaway food storage is unnecessary.
 They aren’t good for you as they’re cheap plastic, they don’t hold up, and just get tossed into the landfill more quickly than better stuff.